-by Sara Deseran under cocktails, tequila, Uncategorized with No Comments
+by Sara Deseran under Uncategorized with 15 Comments

 Monday, March 24, 2014

 A good restaurant is made up of quality service, food, and vibes.
 At our best, we’re in control of these three elements.
 However, the price of the food that we buy in order to prepare your dinner is out of our jurisdiction.

 Food prices are dependent on so many zingers—supply and demand, weather patterns, bug infestations, crop disease.
 And even, apparently, Mexican drug cartels.
 This brings me to limes, the fruit that we count on more than pretty much anything else at Tacolicious.
 Limes garnish our tacos, brighten up our guacamole, and add zip to our salad dressings.
 But most of all, they are integral to our margaritas.

 Which is why we’re wringing our hands right now.
 According to CNN Mexico, the price of Mexican limes has increased over 143 percent since December.
 We don’t need to read the news to know this.
 When the crops are plentiful, a case of limes costs us about $15 to $20 per case.
 Right now, it’s brinking on $120.
 (Take into consideration that at our four restaurants, we use up to 150 cases a week.
 At this rate, that’s $72,000 worth of limes a month.)